mahinth1/Residence-time-calculation-from-metadynamics/README.md

 - P. Mahinthichaichan, R. Liu, Q. N. Vo., C. R. Ellis, L. Stavitskaya, J. Shen.
 Structure-kinetics relationships of opioids from molecular dynamics simulations and machine learning.
 J. Chem.
 Info.
 Model.
 2023, 63, 2196-2206.

 # Acknowledgements:
-The work is currently a part of projects in Dr. Yanxin Liu's group at the University of Maryland, College Park (https://blog.umd.edu/liu), and was started during my ORISE fellowship (2020-2023) with the FDA and University of Maryland, Baltimore.
+The work is currently a part of projects in Dr. Yanxin Liu's group at the University of Maryland, College Park (https://blog.umd.edu/liu), and was started during my ORISE fellowship (2020-2023) with the FDA and University of Maryland, Baltimore (Dr. Jana Shen's group).